pjtunstall/stock-exchange-sim/README.md

 There are two types of task: those that can continue indefinitely thanks to renewable resources, and those that have a finite objective.
 (Given that the number of instances of a task that can be scheduled at once is only limited by resources and precedence relations, time optimization would seem to only trivially relevant when resources are not renewable.)

-Given a configuration file `build.txt`, our program, `stock`, should produce a text file `build.log`, consisting of a schedule: a list of processes (possibly including several instances of the same process, possibly overlapping), an integer one unit greater than the duration of whole project, and a list of resources and products left at the end.
+Given a configuration file `build.txt`, our program, `stock`, should produce a text file `build.log`, consisting of a schedule: a list of processes (possibly including several instances of the same process, possibly overlapping), the statement "No more process duable at", followed by an integer one unit greater than the duration of whole project, and a list of stock (resources and products) left at the end.

 ## 1. Setup